What is carbon monoxide?

 - Be easily self-tested and reset to ensure proper functioning.

-For maximum effectiveness while you sleep, CO detectors should be placed as close to sleeping areas as possible.
+- Be placed as close to sleeping areas as possible.

 What should I do if the carbon monoxide detector goes off?